 Margarita Portfolio Performance Backtest and Review

 Results have been fairly close for this time period.
-The Margarita Portfolio delivered a lower return than the S&P 500 index, but with lower volatility and risk and thus a slightly higher risk-adjusted return (Sharpe).
+The Margarita Portfolio delivered a lower return than the S&P 500 index, but with lower volatility and risk and thus a nearly identical risk-adjusted return to the S&P 500 as measured by Sharpe and Sortino.

 I like TIPS, but it seems strange and suboptimal to use them as the sole fixed income asset here.
 I'd prefer nominal intermediate-term treasury bonds.
 Were I to implement the Margarita Portfolio allocations, I would use intermediate or long treasuries, or split the bonds evenly between nominal and real bonds.